Bacterial phyla

 Phylogenetic tree showing the diversity of Bacteria, Archaea, and Eukaryota.
 Major lineages are assigned arbitrary colours and named, with well-characterized lineage names, in italics.
 Lineages lacking an isolated representative are highlighted with non-italicized names and red dots.

 Bacterial phyla constitute the major lineages of the domain Bacteria.
 While the exact definition of a bacterial phylum is debated, a popular definition is that a bacterial phylum is a monophyletic lineage of bacteria whose 16S rRNA genes share a pairwise sequence identity of ~75% or less with those of the members of other bacterial phyla.

 It has been estimated that ~1,300 bacterial phyla exist.
 As of May 2020, 41 bacterial phyla are formally accepted by the LPSN, 89 bacterial phyla are recognized on the Silva database, dozens more have been proposed, and hundreds likely remain to be discovered.
 As of 2017, approximately 72% of widely recognized bacterial phyla were candidate phyla (i.e. have no cultured representatives).

 The rank of phylum has been included in the rules of the International Code of Nomenclature of Prokaryotes, using the ending –ota for phylum names that must be based on the name of a genus as its nomenclatural type.

 List of bacterial phyla

-The following is a list of bacterial phyla that have been validly published (not current).
+The following is a list of bacterial phyla that have been validly published as of December 2023.